microsoft/SEAL/README.md

 to run `Debug` or `Relase` unit tests, and you can use `--verbosity detailed` to print the list of unit tests that are being run.

-### Using Microsoft SEAL for .NET in your own application
+### Using Microsoft SEAL for .NET

 To use Microsoft SEAL for .NET in your own application you need to:
 1. add a reference in your project to `SEALNet.dll`;
 2. ensure the native shared library is available for your application when run.
 The easiest way to ensure this is to copy `libsealnetnative.so` to the same directory where your application's executable is located.

 In Linux or macOS, if you have root access to the system, you have the option to install the native shared library globally.
 Then your application will always be able to find and load it.